sophieKaelin/Notes/crypto.md

 - Encryption vs Encoding vs Hashing vs Obfuscation vs Signing
 	- Be able to explain the differences between these things.
 	- [Various attack models (e.g. chosen-plaintext attack)](https://en.wikipedia.org/wiki/Attack_model).
+	- Encryption can involve hashing, signing etc. Process of altering information for sending
+	- Encoding, converting symbols to a different value (e.g. " %22 in URL-encoding)
+	- Hashing, for passwords.
+Irreversable.
+Hash the same value to determine if the same.
+	- Obfuscation, making things more difficult to read.
+The values are still the same, just represented in a more complex way that is not readable to the human eye/takes some time to process.
+	- Signing, using an individuals private key to sign a message for non-repudation and integrity of messages.

 - Encryption standards + implementations
 	- [RSA (asymmetrical)](https://en.wikipedia.org/wiki/RSA_(cryptosystem)).